Step 5 – Enroll devices in Microsoft Intune

 If this is your first time deploying enrollment profiles with Intune, or you're trying a new configuration, start small and use a staged approach.
 Assign the enrollment profile to a pilot or test group.
 After initial testing, add more users to the pilot group.
 If everything is going well, assign the enrollment profile to more pilot groups.
 For more information and suggestions, see the Planning guide: Step 5 - Create a rollout plan.

-Registration in Azure AD is a required step for Intune management.
-Before a device can enroll in Intune, the user of the device must authenticate and establish a device identity in your org's Azure AD.
+Registration in Microsoft Entra ID is a required step for Intune management.
+Before a device can enroll in Intune, the user of the device must authenticate and establish a device identity in your org's Microsoft Entra ID.
 This step grants the user single sign-on access to cloud-based work apps and other resources.
 It's important to know which identity option you're utilizing because it determines the enrollment methods you can use, and also determines the sign-in experience for the device user.
 Identity options include:

-- Azure AD registration is the device identity option available for personal and corporate-owned mobile devices.
-Users on these devices authenticate by signing in to work resources, like apps and web browsers, using their Azure AD work account.
+- Microsoft Entra registration is the device identity option available for personal and corporate-owned mobile devices.
+Users on these devices authenticate by signing in to work resources, like apps and web browsers, using their Microsoft Entra ID work account.

-- Azure AD joined is the device identity option available for corporate-owned Windows 10/11 devices utilizing co-management options.
-Users on these devices authenticate by signing in to the device using their Azure AD work account.
+- Microsoft Entra joined is the device identity option available for corporate-owned Windows 10/11 devices utilizing co-management options.
+Users on these devices authenticate by signing in to the device using their Microsoft Entra ID work account.

 Prepare devices for enrollment by configuring enrollment features, such as enrollment restrictions, device categorization, and device enrollment managers.
 These configurations help improve and simplify the enrollment experience for you and device users, and help you stay organized in the admin center.
 Configure them before you create the enrollment profile.